A successful company has a few options when they earn real money. Companies can:

 With international growth on the rise, up near 20% in Thailand in particular and near 10% in other countries year-over-year, the future looks promising for Coca-Cola.

 Since I’ve owned Coca-Cola, I’ve seen the quarterly dividend rise from $0.41 USD per share, to $0.44, to $0.47, to $0.51 before the 2-for-1 stock split last year.
-As a top-20 holding, blue-chip stud in Vanguard’s Total Stock Market Fund (VTI:US), I see no reason to sell this company for the foreseeable future.
-If the stock price moves up, I will continue to hold it.
-If the stock price moves down, I will consider buying more if I have the money to do so since killing my mortgage competes heavily with my investing objectives.
+As a top-20 holding, blue-chip stud in Vanguard’s Total Stock Market Fund (VTI:US) I see no reason to sell this company for the foreseeable future.

 As an investor, reliability is important to me.
 I also recognize there are other ways businesses can deploy their earnings and for many companies, dividends are not guaranteed.
-However in the case of Coca-Cola, it seems like dividends and capital appreciation are pretty much sure things.
+However in the case of Coca-Cola, it seems like dividends and capital appreciation are pretty much sure things long-term.

 Do you own Coca-Cola stock directly?
 Do you own it indirectly via Exchange Traded Funds (ETFs) like VTI or others?